osammy/Sprint-Challenge-React-Wars/Answers.md

 # Answers

 1. What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+    React js is a UI library, it helps to solve problems of reusable code.

 1. What does it mean to think in react?
     Thinking in react means to think in terms of components and state.